BCH 3023 Elementary Organic and Biological Chemistry 3 Credits

 Principles that influence the humification of organic matter under controlled conditions, emphasizing factors related to successful utilization of compost in horticultural production, analytical methods of compost quality determinators and regulatory aspects of compost product use.

 Practical, hands-on experience in the plant sciences through a paid internship in the industry.
 This must be a new experience and related to the student's field of study.
-One month of full-time work is required for each credit hour.
+One month of full-time work is required for each credit.